kdupon/kdupon.github.io-old/_recipes/grilled-sausage--veggie-packets.md

 ## Instructions

 1. Preheat the grill to medium heat.
-2. In a large bowl, mix together olive oil, oregano, parsley flakes, garlic powder, paprika, salt, and pepper.&nbsp;
+2. In a large bowl, mix together olive oil, oregano, parsley flakes, garlic powder, paprika, salt, and pepper.
-3. Add meat and vegetables to the bowl and toss.&nbsp;
+3. Add meat and vegetables to the bowl and toss.
-4. Place 2 pieces of tin foil on top of each other.&nbsp;
+4. Place 2 pieces of tin foil on top of each other.
 5. Put the mixture on top of the foil and create a sealed packet.
-6. Grill covered for 16-24 minutes or until vegetables are crisp tender.&nbsp;
+6. Grill covered for 16-24 minutes or until vegetables are crisp tender.
 7. Top with fresh parsley.